 Students are REQUIRED to take part in 4-5 pre-departure meetings, beginning in late October (the meetings will be planned around students’ schedules).
 The meetings will cover a mix of topics to prepare students academically, personally and culturally for the winter break virtual program.

 Students selected to the program will be enrolled in a 1 or 2 credit directed study project, co-supervised by an ILR faculty member and Art Wheaton.
 Students will be required to submit a final academic reflection based their in-country experience and research focus (will determined based on students’ interests).

 How do I apply?

 1) Review the program Requirements.

-2) Meet with the program advisor (Donna Ramil, email@example.com) to discuss the program details and your eligibility.
+2) If possible, attend the info session or meet with the program advisor (Donna Ramil, email@example.com) to discuss the program details and your eligibility.

 3) Complete the online application by clicking on the "Apply" button on this web page.
+Note that the term is "Winter 2021".
 You must log in with your NetID and password to access the application.

 THIS OPPORTUNITY IS NOT A FIT FOR EVERYONE.